gonchik/cleanup-scripts/README.md

 Usage
 -----
-Most of scripts have a variable `isPreview` on top.
+Most of the scripts have a variable `isPreview` on top.
 Don't forget to change the boolean value to execute.

+branch: `Jira-7` related to Jira 7.x releases.

 Development
 -----------